ashishbinu/chatgpt-problem-solver/README.md

 poetry run python main.py
 ```

 Input the problem and get the answer.
-For more details, refer to the YouTube video mentioned above.

 ## Contributing

 Contributions are welcome!
-If you encounter any issues, have ideas for improvements, or want to add new features, feel free to create issues or submit pull requests following the repository guidelines.
+If you encounter any issues, have ideas for improvements, or want to add new features, feel free to create issues or submit pull requests.

 ## License